AnnaHuskova/today-i-learned/readme.md

 - _Before to do Git Commit - IS IMPORTANT to do command_'Git Status"
 _After to do a commnad 'GIT ADD' - git start to control the added files - it means that the files moved to STAGING AREA
 1. _git status_
-*than - move to STAGING AREA
-2.to move ALL files from directory to _STAGING AREA -_command:_ 'git add . '
+2. to move ALL files from directory to _STAGING AREA -_command:_ 'git add . '
 after this all files from directory will move to _Staging Area_
 3. _againe - git status